YovanniePerezTapia/FireSafetyTips/index.md

 ### Tips

--Stay in the kitchen when you are cooking food.
+* Stay in the kitchen when you are cooking food.
 If you have to leave , even for a short time turn off the stove.
--Keep fixed and portable space heaters at least three feet away from anything that can burn.
+* Keep fixed and portable space heaters at least three feet away from anything that can burn.
 Turn off the heaters when you are leaving the room or going to sleep.
--Keep matches and lighters up high, out of reach of children -Install sprinklers
+* Keep matches and lighters up high, out of reach of children
+* Install sprinklers
--Inspect electrical cords
+* Inspect electrical cords
--Be careful when using candles
+* Be careful when using candles

 **Forest Safety**
 * Obey local laws regarding open fires, including campfires